 In celebration of Africa day, I’ve written a letter to young Africans to inspire them.
-Feel free to share it with anyone you think might benefit from it.

 My dearest young African,